1996 World Snooker Championship: Rounds 2–6

+Rounds 7–10

+Results for rounds 7 to 10 are shown below.

 Century breaks

-There were 48 century breaks in the 1996 World Snooker Championship, a new record which would last until 1998.
-The highest break of the tournament was 144 made by both Peter Ebdon and Tony Drago.
-Stephen Hendry made 11 century breaks in the tournament, one short of his record of 12 set the previous year.
+A total of 48 century breaks were made during the main stage of the tournament, setting a record that lasted until the 1998 edition.
+The highest was a 144, made by both Tony Drago and Peter Ebdon.
+Stephen Hendry compiled 11 century breaks in the tournament, one short of his record of 12 set the previous year.